Siemens buys Indian electrification company in $296 million deal

 But to tap into the trend, Siemens needed to provide locally produced, cheaper products, he added.

-The acquisition will also provide a launchpad to export products to other Asian countries, a strategy identified by Siemens as a growth driver for its Smart Industries unit.
+The acquisition will also provide a launchpad to export products to other Asian countries, a strategy identified by Siemens as a growth driver for its Smart Infrastructure unit.

 “Safe, intelligent and reliable electrification is the backbone of economic and societal development,” said Siemens managing board member Cedrik Neike, who is responsible for Asia and leads the Smart Infrastructure business.